 Sporting an athletic pedigree and the ability to talk about anything, anywhere for any amount of time, what is Walton’s romantic life like?

 Bill and his ex-wife Susan Guth started dating in the late 1970s.
 The couple married in 1979.

 The two had four sons together: Chris Walton, Nathan Walton, Luke Walton, and Adam Walton.
 The Walton boys were all basketball players like their father.

 Chris played at San Diego State.
 Nate played at Princeton and ran for Governor of California in the 2003 Recall election.
 Adam played at LSU, Pomona College, and College of Notre Dame in Belmont, California.
 He’s currently an assistant at San Diego Mesa College.

 Luke played at Arizona and won NBA titles with the Los Angeles Lakers in 2009 and 2010.
-He served as head coach of the Lakers for three years and is currently the head coach of the Sacramento Kings.
+He served as head coach of the Lakers for three years and most recently served as the head coach of the Sacramento Kings.
 Luke’s titles as a player made him and Bill the first NBA father-son-pair to both win multiple NBA championships.

 Bill and Susie divorced in 1989.

 Bill started dating his second wife Lori Matsuoka in 1990.
 They tied the knot in 1991.